-High Intensity Interval Training (HIIT) is a method used to quickly burn fat.
-It’s characterized by periods of intense anaerobic exercise followed by periods of less intense exercise or, more commonly, rest.
+High Intensity Interval Training (HIIT) is an exercise method used to quickly burn fat.
+It’s characterized by periods of intense anaerobic exercise followed by periods of less intense exercise or rest.
 Typically, HIIT workouts will have your heart rate (HR) elevated between 80%-95% of your maximum HR during the exercise periods.
 These working periods tend to last anywhere from 20 seconds to about 2 minutes.
 The subsequent recovery periods can also range in duration.
 To increase the effectiveness of these workouts, the key is not to allow the recovery periods to last too long.
 Rather, your recovery should be just enough time to lower your HR a little as you catch your breath.
-Be prepared to work hard!
+In short, be prepared to work hard!

-Not only is HIIT great for fat loss but studies have shown that it can also help to contribute towards muscle growth.
+Not only is HIIT great for fat loss but studies have shown that it can also help to contribute towards muscle growth and development.
 Sounds like a win-win situation to me!
 With the start of summer just around the corner, HIIT is the perfect tool to implement into your routine.
 Compared to your traditional steady state cardio, HIIT has the ability to burn the same amount of calories in significantly less time.
-Yay for time savers!
-Furthermore, HIIT provides a greater afterburn effect which means that again, compared to your typical 30 minutes on a treadmill, you’ll get faster results.
+Furthermore, HIIT provides a greater afterburn effect which means that again, compared to your typical 30 minutes on a treadmill, you’ll see faster results.